 There are plenty of other distractions out there and we’ve all seen them.
 From baseball cards to beanie babies to collectible beer cans (yes, this is a thing), you can waste your time and money chasing things that won’t provide a long-term cash flow, nor give you and your family security in the future.

 Are you having trouble with your finances?
-Maybe it's time you give Larry Winget's You're Broke Because You Want to Be a try.
+Maybe it's time you try Larry Winget's You're Broke Because You Want to Be.